YangGaoUQ/DCRNet/README.md

 - This code was built and tested on Centos 7.8 with Nvdia Tesla V100 and windows 10/ubuntu 19.10 with GTX 1060.

+* It is recommended that this code should be run on a linux desktop; however, On a windows OS, you can still reconstruct magnitude and phase images from the subsampled data, while the QSM reconstruction codes (from phase images) will not work.

 # Content
 - [ Overview](#head1)
 	- [(1) Overall Framework](#head2)